 Lagrange finite elements of degree one and two are implemented for triangular and quadrangular cells;

-Lagrange finite elements of degree one are implemented for tetrahedral cells;
+Lagrange finite elements of degree one are implemented for tetrahedral and hexahedral cells;

 many other types of finite elements are still to be implemented.